AnsibleShipyard/ansible-mesos/README.md

 - Uses upstart to launch /usr/bin/mesos-init-wrapper

 See [mhamrah/ansible-mesos-playbook](https://github.com/mhamrah/ansible-mesos-playbook) for an example playbook which sets up a multi-node mesos cluster.
 The example also includes [Ansible-Marathon](https://github.com/mhamrah/ansible-marathon) for running applications on Mesos.

+## Notes

+Currently supports Mesos 0.20.
+Note that mesos 0.20 only supports docker in --net=host mode.